 1Almere: A local newsroom with a digital mindset

 This is the daily reality for 1Almere, a local news platform covering everything that happens in and around the city of Almere.
 From politics and education to community events and local stories, the team publishes new articles almost every day.
-Yet, despite their consistency, they started to notice something puzzling: some stories were getting great engagement, while others, equally relevant, were barely being read.
+Yet, despite their consistency, editor in chief Vincent Smit started to notice something puzzling: some stories were getting great engagement, while others, equally relevant, were barely being read.

-Instead of accepting the numbers as they were, 1Almere decided to dig deeper.
-They wanted to uncover what truly makes readers click and how small editorial choices might be shaping the visibility and impact of their work.
+Instead of accepting the numbers as they were, Vincent decided to dig deeper.
+He wanted to uncover what truly makes readers click and how small editorial choices might be shaping the visibility and impact of their work.

 The challenge: Which headlines really attract readers?